KiserDesigns/Suffer/README.md

 Based on macochist16 by Zicodia https://github.com/Z1codia/masochist16

-PCBs are pre-flashed with morelayers firmware.
+V1.0 PCBs are pre-flashed with morelayers firmware.

+V1.1 PCBs are pre-flashed with morecombos firmware.

 morelayers:
  - 8 Layers